 1. The Parliament of Republic of Kosovo

-According to the Constitution of the Republic of Kosovo, the Assembly is the legislative institution elected directly by the people.
-The Parliament at the same time is in charge to oversee the work of the Government and other public institutions which under the Constitution and applicable laws report to the Assembly.
+According to the Constitution of the Republic of Kosovo, the Parliament is the legislative institution elected directly by the people.
+The Parliament is in charge to oversee the work of the Government and other public institutions which under the Constitution and applicable laws report to the Parliament.

 1.1 The Government of Republic of Kosovo